qseftqseft/qse/README.md

 [https://qseftweb.wz.cz/qse/wiki](https://qseftweb.wz.cz/qse/wiki)

 **IMPORTANT!!!**
-QSE does not have a check for a sane operating system (POSIX compliant), do NOT expect it to work ony every os that dotnet supports.
+QSE does not have a check for a sane operating system (POSIX compliant), do NOT expect it to work on every os that dotnet supports.